RomanEmreis/volga-docs/docs/getting-started/route-params.md

 Hello beautiful world!
 ```
 ::: warning
-It is important to keep the handler function's arguments order strictly the same as described in the route.
+It is important to strictly keep the order of the arguments for the handler function as described in the route.
-So for the `hello/{descr}/{name}` it supposed to be `|descr: String, name: String|`.
+So for the `hello/{descr}/{name}` it is supposed to be `|descr: String, name: String|`.
 :::

 ## Using `Path<T>`
-Alternatively, use the [`Path<T>`](https://docs.rs/volga/latest/volga/app/endpoints/args/path/struct.Path.html) to wrap the route parameters into dedicated struct.
+Alternatively, use the [`Path<T>`](https://docs.rs/volga/latest/volga/app/endpoints/args/path/struct.Path.html) to wrap the route parameters into a dedicated struct.
 Where `T` should be either deserializable struct or `HashMap`.
-Make sure that you have also [serde](https://crates.io/crates/serde) installed:
+Make sure that you also have [serde](https://crates.io/crates/serde) installed:
 ```rust
 use volga::{App, Router, Path, ok};
 use serde::Deserialize;